apache/accumulo-website/contributor/consensusBuilding.md

 add up the strength of feeling of the community and decide if there is consensus or not.

-Once there is a clear consensus members of the community can proceed with the work under the [lazy consensus][1] model.
+Once there is a clear consensus, members of the community can proceed with the work under the [lazy consensus][1] model.

 [1]: {{ site.baseurl }}/contributor/lazyConsensus